dkelly255/fitness-app/README.md

 ![Title](readme/kanban1.png)

-Each of the User Stories in Epic #1 are detailed below, together with their individual specific acceptance criteria and descriptions, from the perspcetives of both a shopper, and a store owner:
+Each of the User Stories in Epic #1 are detailed below, together with their individual specific acceptance criteria and descriptions, from the perspectives of both a shopper, and a store owner:

 ### **Epic 1 - Ecommerce Website App - User Story Mapping:**